RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 These tutorials are designed for developers who have experience with developing COBOL on the mainframe but do not necessarily have a working knowledge of the Eclipse Integrated Development Environment (IDE).
 The tutorials provide a basic understanding of the features offered in Enterprise Developer for Eclipse to develop and maintain both simple COBOL and mainframe subsystem applications.

-Other tutorials, which are designed for Administrators, are available.
+Other tutorials, which are designed for Administrators, are also available.

 * [Starting the Eclipse Integrated Development Environment (IDE)](#starting-the-eclipse-integrated-development-environment-ide)
 * [Creating a Project and Adding the Source Files](#creating-a-project-and-adding-the-source-files)